-- 7. In the opened window, enter the network key (see WPS PIN on the barcode label on the bottom panel of the device) in the Security key field and click the OK button. - 8.
+- 7. In the opened window, enter the network key (see the field Password on the barcode label on the bottom panel of the device) in the Security key field and click the OK button. - 8.
 Wait for about 20-30 seconds.
-After the connection is established, the network icon will be displayed as the signal level scale. - If you perform initial configuration of the router via Wi-Fi connection, note that immediately after changing the wireless default settings of the router you will need to reconfigure the wireless connection using the newly specified settings.
+After the connection is established, the network icon will be displayed as the signal level scale.